ViperScience/libcardano/README.md

            margin-right: auto;
            width: 60%;"
     src="docs/img/logo.png"
-    alt="Cardano++ logo">
+    alt="libcardano logo">
 </img>

-# Cardano++
+# libcardano

-A blazingly fast library of Cardano blockchain tools written in modern C++.
+A high-performance library of Cardano blockchain tools written in modern C++.

 ## Basic Usage

-The Cardano++ library is designed to be a simple plugin for C++ applications to include Cardano blockchain functionality.
+Libcardano is designed to be a simple plugin for C++ applications to include Cardano blockchain functionality.
 In your C++ code simply add `#include <cardano>` and then use library objects and methods under the `cardano` namespace.
 Then link against libcardano during build.
-A CMake file for including the Cardano++ library in your own C++ projects will be make availible soon.
+A CMake file for including the libcardano library in your own C++ projects will be make availible soon.

 ## Building from Source

-The Cardano++ library currently relies on functionality provided in submodules.
+The libcardano library currently relies on functionality provided in submodules.
 Prior to building, you must clone the repository including the submodules.

-    git clone --recurse-submodules -j8 https://gitlab.com/viper-staking/cardano-plus-plus.git
+    git clone --recurse-submodules -j8 https://gitlab.com/viper-staking/libcardano.git

 A CMake build file is included which simplifies the compilation process.

-    cd cardano-plus-plus
+    cd libcardano
     mkdir build && cd build \
     cmake -DCMAKE_BUILD_TYPE=Release ..
     make -j 8